Relocation, Relocation, Relocation: Planning Ahead Helps kids Deal with Moving Stressors

 “Such resistance is usually the result of concern and worry.
 Talk with the child about their likes and dislikes about the idea of moving,” he said.
 “Validate their feelings by letting them know that many children don't like moving from one place to another and that such feelings are normal.
 If the parent also has concerns or worries it can be helpful to talk about what some of those might be and how they are dealing with them.
 This allows the parent to model coping skills in this situation.”

 The following resources can assist with helping military children prepare for a move:

 - The U.S. Navy has instituted a program called FOCUS – Families OverComing Under Stress.
 It provides resilience training to military children, families and couples.
 FOCUS can be found online and at nearly 30 U.S. Navy, Marine Corps, Army and Air Force installations.
 You can subscribe to a quarterly newsletter that offers tips on common challenges such as moving.

 - Military Kids Connect is an online community for military children ages 6-17 years old that provides access to age-appropriate resources to support children dealing with the unique psychological challenges of military life.

 - MilitaryOneSource offers a variety of toolkits to help families, including a series of articles that deal with all aspects of moving.

-- com has a comprehensive article titled “The Impact of PCS Moves on Your Kids.”
+- Military Spouse has a comprehensive article titled “The Impact of PCS Moves on Your Kids.”

-- com has a detailed list of advice and resources for military moves.
+- Operation We Are Here has a detailed list of advice and resources for military moves.